Montessori Mom

 Spanish Corner Sandpaper letters can be made for the Spanish alphabet.
 Here is a link to help you pronounce the alphabet sounds.
 This is a great interactive one with lower case letters.

-Use the 3 period lesson to introduce Spanish letters.
+Use the 3 period lesson to introduce the letters.
 Do this when your child is well versed in his or her own native language alphabet and phonetic sounds.